akashkoco/akashkoco/README.md

 - 👋 Hi, I’m @akash
 - 🌱 I’m currently learning MEAN, NESTJS
-- 💞️ I’m looking to collaborate on Developing something related to Psycology Therapy.
 - ⚡   Fun fact: Brain is forever a nerd.

 ## 💻 System Using Right now